vysinsky/advent-of-code-2023/README.md

 # Advent of Code 2023

-My rules for taking part in event:
+My rules for taking part in the event:

-* Every day in different language
+* Every day in a different language
-* Language suggested by ChatGPT (with only condition to develop and run on Windows machine)
+* Language suggested by ChatGPT (with the only condition to develop and run on a Windows machine)
 * AI is used ONLY for finding a language, not for code generation
+* AI can be used for getting code examples (to learn the syntax of a new language) but it is not allowed to use it to explain or help with the solution code itself
-* No checking of reddit before resolving the task
+* No checking of Reddit before resolving the task

-Every task input and task description is versioned withing the day folder for documentation reasons.
+Every task input and description is versioned within the day folder for documentation reasons.

 | Day                   | Language chosen by ChatGPT | Experience before the task |
 |-----------------------|----------------------------|----------------------------|